comet-toolkit/punpy/docs/content/overview_of_method.rst

    #Alternatively it is possible to use Jacobian methods to propagate uncertainties
    prop=punpy.JacobianPropagation()

-In order to do propagate uncertainties, punpy uses Monte Carlo methods (see Section :ref:`MC Method`) or Jacobian methods (see Section :ref:`Jacobian Method`).
+In order to do propagate uncertainties, punpy uses Monte Carlo (MC) methods (see Section :ref:`Monte Carlo Method`) or Jacobian methods (see Section :ref:`Jacobian Method`).
 MC methods generate MC samples from the input quantities (which can be individually correlated or not), and then propagate these samples through the measurement function.
+This is typically done by passing an array consisting of all MC steps of an input quantity instead of the input quantity themselve for each of the input quantities.
+Here it is assumed the measurement function can deal with these higher dimensional arrays by just performing numpy operations.
+However, this is not always the case.
+If the inputs to the measurement function are less flexible, We can instead pass each MC sample individually tothe measurement function by setting the optional `parallel_cores` keyword to 1.
+At the end of this section we'll also see how to use this keyword for parallel processing.
 The Jacobian methods implement the law of propagation of uncertainties from the GUM (Guide to the Expression of Uncertainty in Measurement).

-A number of methods can then be used to propagate uncertainties, depending on the kind of uncertainties that need to be propagated.
+Once a prop object has been made, a number of methods can then be used to propagate uncertainties, depending on the kind of uncertainties that need to be propagated.
 We start by showing how to propagating random and systematic uncertainties.
 When given values (arrays or numbers) for the input quantities xn, and their random (ur_xn) or systematic (us_xn) uncertainties, punpy can be used to propage these uncertainties as follows::